-I have seven children - Sarah, a designer in New York; Graham, chief environmental officer for the Indiana University system; Mary, who works for a non-profit in Chicago; Savannah, a nurse in Boston; Jack, an artist in residence at my residence; Travis, a student athlete at Rivier University in New Hampshire; and Charley, a student athlete at Cohasset High School.
+I have seven children - Sarah, a designer in New York; Graham, chief environmental officer for the Indiana University system; Mary, who works for a non-profit in Chicago; Savannah, a nurse in Boston; Jack, an artist in residence at my residence; Travis, a student at Rivier University in New Hampshire; and Charley, a student at Miami University in Oxford, Ohio.
 I also have five magnificent granddaughters, Mabel, Pearl, Rose, Myer and Vivienne.

-Before coming to the Boston University Department of Journalism, I taught at Western Kentucky University for five years, the University of Oklahoma for four years, and the University of Florida for 24 years, the last dozen as department chairman.
-I've been at BU since 2010 and served as department chairman for 12 years.
+Before coming to the Boston University Department of Journalism, I taught at Western Kentucky University for five years, the University of Oklahoma for four years, and the University of Florida for 24 years (the last dozen as department chairman).
+I've been at BU since 2010 and served as department chairman for 13 years.